thisismypassport/shrinko8/README.md

 `python shrinko8.py path-to-input.p8 path-to-output.p8 --minify --preserve '*.*'`

-Note: If you're using windows' cmd, you need to omit the single quotes around `*.*`.
+Note: If you're using windows' cmd, you need to omit the single quotes, e.g. use `--preserve *.*` instead.

 ## Advanced - Controlling renaming of identifiers